craigkj/campaign/notes/theme-thousand-sons-month1.md

 Yes, this was much more important.
 Whatever it was, Qi'th would have it.

-# Order of Battle //
+## Order of Battle

-**Name**: Scions of B'Faen

 ---

 **Name**: Qi'th

+**Warlord**
 Exaulted Sorcerer
-**Warlord**
 *+Force Stave and Plasma Pistol
-+Paradigm of  Change*

 *Psychic Powers*
 - *Smite*
 - *Doombolt*
-- *Swelled by the Warp*
+- *Swelled by the Warp | Temporal Surge*

-115 points

 > "I've read lots of books about war.
 Sounds easy..."

+100 points

 ---

 **Name**: Q'ronk
 Maulerfiend
 *+Lasher Tendrils*
 > "Knowledge is the key to most doors.
-For the rest, we have have Q'ronk" - Qi'th
+For the rest we have have Q'ronk" - Qi'th

 150 points